bigbrush/yii2-bigcms/README.md

-BIG CMS based on Yii 2
+BIG CMS for Yii 2
 ===================================

 **STILL UNDER DEVELOPMENT**

 BIG CMS is a ready to use web application split into frontend and backend prepared for shared hosts.
 BIG CMS is based on Yii 2 modules and a concept of *Blocks*.
 You can create your own blocks and integrate them into BIG CMS.
 By default BIG CMS comes with 3 blocks and 2 modules.

-BIG CMS is built on the [Big Framework](https://github.com/bigbrush/yii2-big).
+BIG CMS is built on [Big Framework](https://github.com/bigbrush/yii2-big).

 Modules
 -----------------------------------
-BIC CMS comes with the following 2 modules:

 **Pages module**
   - SEO optimzed pages
   - Edit pages with a TinyMCE editor